 (C) Procedures for handling unauthorized distribution of copyrighted material, including disciplinary procedures; and

 In the event that a faculty or staff member is detected participating in unauthorized peer‐to‐peer file sharing, Human Resources staff registers the complaint and takes appropriate action against the individual.

 When Limestone College receives a complaint about the IP address assigned to a student’s computer or the college detects a student participating in unauthorized peer‐to‐peer file sharing, we take the following action:

-Warning- The Chief Security Officer (CSF) contacts the violator via email addressing the complaint.
+Warning: the violator is contacted via email addressing the complaint.
 The communication includes Limestone College’s policy on unauthorized file sharing and offers safe, legal alternatives.
 A response from the violator acknowledging receipt and understanding is requested within seven days.
 If no response is received, second offense penalties are automatically accessed.

 a.
 An institutional penalty in the amount of $100 is charged to the violator’s account.

 b.
-The CSO requests a meeting with the violator.
+A meeting is requested with the violator.

 c.
 An IT Hold is placed on the violator’s account prohibiting any future registration until both A and B are satisfied.